AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

      - Click **Upload a new certificate** and **Browse**.
      - In the pop-up, go to the directory where your certificate has been generated, select the `demo-cert.crt` file and click **Open**.
      - Click **Add device**.

+!!!
+Note
+    The **Endpoint name** which you enter to the Coiote IoT DM should be the same as it is in the Client configuration.

 0. Click **Next**, **Go to Summary** to skip the third step, and **Finish** to see your Device Center.
     ![Registered device](images/registered_cert.png "Registered device")